-The client services director's primary responsibilities would be ensuring clients are receiving needed legal services, helping maintain effective relationships and communication between OAG attorneys and clients, and helping resolve any client concerns.
+The client services director's primary responsibilities would be ensuring clients are receiving needed legal services, helping maintain effective relationships and communication between OAG attorneys and clients, and serving as a party to help resolve client concerns when they arise.
 The client services director's daily tasks would include communicating with clients, collecting and reviewing client feedback, and addressing any issues that arise.